If you are into collecting module music or just want to listen to some really good free music, pay these sites a visit:

 - Modland is one of the largest and oldest module sites out there.
 To navigate it, you can use the Modland search at Exotica.

 - At SOAMC, you can listen to Amiga mods the way they were meant to be played - through an Amiga!

-- The Mod Archive is probably one of the largest module sites out there.
+- The Mod Archive is another large module site.
 Here you can upload your own music or review other musicians' creations.